Practical Measures, Routines, & Representations for Improving Instruction

 The measures, routines, & representations

-We are currently developing a suite of practical measures that assess the quality of middle-grades mathematics instruction and the quality of supports for teachers to improve their classroom practices.
-We have developed a measure of the quality of small-group instruction and a measure of the quality of whole-class discussion.
-We are also working to develop a measure of the rigor of mathematical tasks prior to implementation.
-An assumption of this work is that administering the measures will not, by themselves, lead to instructional improvement.
-Forthcoming research will focus on the potential of embedding the measures in ongoing professional learning for various role groups, including the potential of different routines and representationsfor supporting different role groups to interpret and act on the basis of the resulting data.
+We are currently developing a suite of practical measures that provide information about students' experiences of high-leverage aspects of middle-grades mathematics instruction and the quality of supports for teachers to improve their classroom practices.
+We have developed student surveys providing information about students' experiences of small-group and whole-class discussion and the launch of (introduction to) a task.
+We have also developed a tool assessing the rigor of mathematical tasks prior to implementation.
+An assumption of this work is that these tools will not, by themselves, lead to instructional improvement.
+Current research focuses on the potential of embedding them in ongoing professional learning for various role groups, including the potential of different routines and representations for supporting different role groups to interpret and act on the basis of the resulting data.
 You can learn more about our work here.

 We intend to continue to collaborate with practitioners and researchers in this work.
 You can learn more about our current collaborators and consultants here and about our research team here.
 If you'd like to join us in this work, we would love to learn with you!
 Begin by accessing the measures below.